descandon88/bayes-theorem/README.md

 # Bayes' Theorem
 Resources about Bayes' Theorem
 # Definition
 Bayes’ theorem is a formula that governs how to assign a subjective degree of belief to a hypothesis and rationally update that probability with new evidence.
-Mathematically, it's the the likelihood of event
+Mathematically, it's the likelihood of event

 B occurring given that A is true.